-Source: Shareholder Identification Report performed by Ipreo (service provider of Bladex).
+(2) Source: Shareholder Identification Report performed by Ipreo, a service provider of Bladex.

-(4) Source: Schedule 13G filing with the U.S. Securities and Exchange Commission dated February 6, 2017.
+(3) Source: Schedule 13G/A filing with the U.S. Securities and Exchange Commission dated February 14, 2019.

-(5) Source: Schedule 13G filling with the U.S. Securities and Exchange Commission dated February 6, 2017.
+(4) Source: Schedule 13G filing with the U.S. Securities and Exchange Commission dated February 12, 2019.

-TO APPROVE THE BANK'S AUDITED CONSOLIDATED FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED DECEMBER 31, 2016
+PROPOSAL 1-TO APPROVE THE BANK'S AUDITED CONSOLIDATED FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED DECEMBER 31, 2018

-The Bank's audited consolidated financial statements for the fiscal year ended December 31, 2016 were prepared by the Bank in accordance with International Financial Reporting Standards (IFRS), and were audited by the Bank's independent registered public accounting firm, Deloitte, which expressed an unqualified opinion, in accordance with International Standards on Auditing.
+The Bank's audited consolidated financial statements for the fiscal year ended December 31, 2018 were prepared by the Bank in accordance with International Financial Reporting Standards (IFRS), and were audited by the Bank's independent registered public accounting firm, KPMG, which expressed an unqualified opinion, in accordance with International Standards on Auditing.
 The Bank has applied the provisions of International Accounting Standard 1 (IAS 1) in presenting its financial results.
 At the Annual Meeting, the shareholders will vote to approve the Bank's annual audited consolidated financial statements; however, the audited consolidated financial statements are not subject to change as a result of such vote.
 As has been customary at prior annual meetings of the Bank's shareholders, officers of the Bank will be available to answer any questions that may be posed by shareholders of the Bank attending the Annual Meeting regarding the Bank's audited consolidated financial results.

-THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT YOU VOTE FOR THE APPROVAL OF THE BANK'S AUDITED CONSOLIDATED FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED DECEMBER 31, 2016.
+THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT YOU VOTE FOR THE APPROVAL OF THE BANK'S AUDITED CONSOLIDATED FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED DECEMBER 31, 2018.

-TO RATIFY DELOITTE AS THE BANK'S INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE FISCAL YEAR ENDING DECEMBER 31, 2017
+PROPOSAL 2 - TO RATIFY THE APPOINTMENT OF KPMG AS THE BANK'S INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE FISCAL YEAR ENDING DECEMBER 31, 2019